 - Make a Happy List to help identify those activities which truly leave you feeling calmer and well nourished.

-I would love for you to check out my 30 Days to CALM Mini-Course.
+I would love for you to check out my simple + FREE 30 Days to CALM Mini-Course.
+(Last time I checked all links in this course was in 2019.)

 30 days is not enough time for a complete life overhaul but it is enough time to set some new positive habits in place, to learn new skills, and to gain clarity around how you want to feel and behave and what you want your life to look like.
 30 days is a perfect amount of time to jumpstart you to living with greater calm, clarity and confidence.

-In this course you will begin with some Life Visioning and purposeful goal setting and then take a look at your habits around nutrition, mindfulness and self care as examples.
+In this course, you will begin with some Life Visioning and purposeful goal setting and then take a look at your habits around nutrition, mindfulness, and self-care as examples.
 You will consider where you can remove clutter and calm-disrupting chemicals from your home and explore ways in which you might begin to love yourself more deeply.
 The printable worksheets are designed to guide you through the weekly action steps and will support you far beyond the 30 days.
-Aaaaand… I have added a bonus closed FB group for those who purchase my CALM class.
-In this group I will post at least four videos discussing the class material and there will be opportunity for you to ask a question if you get stuck!

 Are you ready to start living with greater CALM today?

-*This is a phrase from the book Essentialism, by Greg McKeown (amazon.ca affiliate link)
+*This is a phrase from the book Essentialism, by Greg McKeown (affiliate link).